Class Series Concept

 Performs work performed by a Paralegal 1;

-Acts as lead paralegal responsible for assisting the lead attorney in coordinating paralegal work;
+Acts as lead paralegal, at times, and can assist the lead attorney in coordinating paralegal work;

 Legal Requirement(s)